 Soil conservation

-The conservation of soils is therefore of utmost importance!
-This is especially true for mountainous regions such as the Alpine area, where soils are much more vulnerable and endangered due to the region’s steep reliefs, shallow soils, and longer formation times.
-Another challenge for soil in Alpine areas is climate change, which is progressing more rapidly in mountainous areas and is much more noticeable than in other regions.
+As the living interface between vegetation cover and geological subsurface, soil forms the skin of our planet and is fundamental for human life.
+Healthy soils are key to mitigating and adapting to climate change, to preserving biodiversity, and to achieving food security.
+However, vast quantities of healthy soils are lost every day.
+This loss is largely caused by human soil consumption.
+Soil fertility and avoiding degradation are basic preconditions for a high quality of life, which is why the conservation of soils is of the utmost importance!
+This is especially true for mountainous regions such as the Alps, where the limited availability of soils adds to the pressures from the region’s steep reliefs, shallow soils, and longer formation times.
+Another challenge for soil in Alpine regions is climate change, which is progressing more rapidly in mountainous areas and is much more noticeable than in other places.

 The Contracting Parties of the Alpine Convention have committed to “reducing quantitative and qualitative soil damage, in particular by applying agricultural and forestry methods which do not harm the soil, through minimum interference with soil and land, control of erosion and the restriction of soil sealing” (Framework Convention Art.
 2, 2d).
 Furthermore, the XV Alpine Conference welcomed the declaration “Sustainable Land Use and Soil Protection – Joining Forces for Nature, People and the Economy”, which was developed by the EUSALP Action group 6, which is led by the Permanent Secretariat of the Alpine Convention and the Province of Carinthia.